Gietrzwałd: Natural geography

 The area where Gietrzwałd is located has specific features caused by a glacier.
 As a result, the region has varied terrain and great richness and diversity of nature.
 The most important natural values of the region are its lakes and rivers.
 The Giławka River, which Gietrzwałd is situated upon, is a right tributary of the Pasłęka River.

 History

 Gietrzwałd was founded in 1352 within the Archdiocese of Warmia, then within the dominions of the Teutonic Order, by one Dietrich or Ditter, who named it Dietrichswald.

 In the 15th century, Gietrzwałd was destroyed during the Thirteen Years' War between Poland and the Teutonic Knights.
 The village was invaded by the Teutonic army under the command of Georg von Schlieben.

 In the middle of the 16th century, the settlement was not developing, although there was a school and an inn (Jerzy Kunig had been the owner of the inn since 1645).
 In 1772 the village was annexed by the Kingdom of Prussia in the First Partition of Poland, and subsequently the local Polish population was subjected to Germanisation.
 In 1783, there were 57 houses in Gietrzwałd.
-In 1807, the village was attacked and plundered by the French army in the Napoleonic wars.
+In 1807, the village was attacked and plundered by the French army in the Napoleonic Wars.
+In 1878, Polish folk poet and activist Andrzej Samulowski established a Polish Catholic bookstore in the village.
+In the 1880s, the village had a population of some 1,000, exclusively Poles except for one family.